Chapter 2 Spatial data manipulation in R

 We see that the CRS are different: we have +proj=aea... and +proj=longlat....
 AEA refers to USA Contiguous Albers Equal Area Conic which is a projected coordinate system with numeric units.
 We will need this below for our spatial operations, so we will make sure both files are in that same CRS.

 We use st_transform and assign the result to a new object.
-Note how we also use str_crs to extract the projection definition from philly_sf, so we don’t have to type it out.
+Note how we can again use str_crs to extract the projection definition from philly_sf, so we don’t have to type it out.

 We can use the range() command from the R base package to compare the coordinates before and after reprojection and confirm that we actually have transformed them. range() returns the min and max value of a vector of numbers.